Every year, I update my guide of the 10 best foods you’ll find at the Minnesota State Fair.

 This list does not include the traditional foods like the Pronto Pup, cheese curds, or Sweet Martha’s cookies.
 However, they probably wouldn’t make this list.

-At the 2022 State Fair, I really enjoyed when fairgoers stopped me on the street and told me they read my State Fair articles before heading out to the Fairgrounds.
+I really enjoy when fairgoers stopped me on the street and told me they read my State Fair articles before heading out to the Fairgrounds.
 Thank you!
 It means a lot.

 1. Wild Rice Cheeseburger